Every child is unique!

 Accessing Services Remotely

-Relationship Education Programs and Counselling will be offered through videolink and phone as an optional delivery method in response to the COVID-19 pandemic.
+Relationship Learning Programs and Counselling will be offered through videolink and phone as an optional delivery method in response to the COVID-19 pandemic.

 We will provide one on one and group programs using an online tool – Zoom.
 We can deliver programs and individual counselling virtually via this platform.
 Our group programs will have a maximum of 6 participants.
 We will provide instructions on how to access our services online prior to the sessions.
 You can use your mobile phone, laptop or a desktop computer.